RomiconEZ/KONSPECTO-LLM/md-files/plan.md

 **Project Scope:**

-- Create functionality for searching, merging notes, and converting videos to slides.
+- Create functionality for searching and converting videos to slides.
 - Develop a user interface for interacting with the agent.
 - Ensure support for voice and text input queries.